amen-ma/DataScienceFinalProject/README.md

 Overall it seems that all of our models worked very well and were able to very accurately predict the daily high of each coin.

 # Discussion
 We all aggred that given more time and more information we could expand on this project idea to create a bitcoin price predicted.
 If we could figured out a way to mine data from multipe sources such as twitter, the stock market, and other factors that influnece cryptocurrency prices we could create a model that would predict the future highs of coins.
 For the time that we did have we are very happy with what we created as it is able to accurately predict the high price within a couple dollars.
-(ASK AMEN IF HE WANTS TO TALK ABOUT WEBSITE CREATION)
+We did run out of time and could not implement the website to host all of our data.
+We ended up using the Solana data and got the website working.
+Much like the rest of our project given more time we could fully implement all of our data onto the website.

 # Summary
 Overall this project was a very good way to learn more about machine learning and combine little bits we have learned over the semester about numpy and pandas as well.
 Our group was able to accurately predict the daily highs of 3 different cryptocurrencies.